 - Demonstrate the ability to complete tasks in a timely manner.

 Duties and Responsibilities

 - Participate in conference calls each year as needed to address issues that occur between annual meetings.

 - Review agenda materials before meetings including specialty council documents and candidate requests.

 - Serve as a contact to one of the specialty councils (outside of their particular specialty area) and communicate with that council on an ongoing basis.

 APTA reimburses ABPTS members for all travel expenses.

 Specialists who serve on the specialty councils and ABPTS receive 1 MOSC credit per year of service.

-The nomination process is currently closed and opens in mid-may each year with a July 31 submission deadline.
+The nomination process is currently open with a July 31 submission deadline.